SerenaTetart/Biometric_Recognition/README.md

 The network is designed to have 2 inputs and substract embeddings from both inputs to classify if the inputs are from the same class or not.

 The network is made from scratch and thus very slow to train, I achieved 87% accuracy (~13% error), if I want to improve it I will use Resnet50 or VGG19.

+## Project 2 - Fingerprint autoencoder (Improve)

+This second project aim to improve damaged fingerprint by using an autoencoder also made from scratch.

+We can use this idea to improve handwritting for instance.